bengfarrell/rgf-blog/content/blog/2015-09-18-cape-classics-national-braai-day-contest.md

 [![A group of my friends barbecuing on my deck, oh, 15 years ago in Santa Cruz.](http://s3.amazonaws.com/thegourmez-wpmedia/2013/06/College_Junior_111.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2013/06/College_Junior_111.jpg) A group of my friends barbecuing on my deck, oh, 15 years ago in Santa Cruz.</div>

 Americans, I think we've got this.
-And while we may usually have barbecues on Memorial Day, July 4th, and Labor Day, pretty much every holiday in South Africa is a day for braai -- so much so that they gave it its own national holiday in 2005!
+And while we may usually have barbecues on Memorial Day, July 4th, and Labor Day, pretty much every holiday in South Africa is a day for braai—so much so that they gave it its own national holiday in 2005!
 [National Braai Day](http://braai.com/) is celebrated as part of National Heritage Day on September 24 each year.

 And of course, what is a celebration without good drinks?
 South Africa has exceptional wines and Cape Classic is an importer of those wines.
 For this contest, they chose to highlight [Indaba Wines,](https://indabawines.com/?age-verified=668cbf477f) one of their oldest clients and a great example of sustainability practices and giving back to their employees.